siyamsarker/WireShield/README.md

 - QR code not shown
   - Ensure `qrencode` is installed (the installer attempts this automatically when available).

+- Client expiration not working
+  - Expiration checks run automatically when the menu loads.
+Expired clients are removed immediately.
+  - You can also manually check using menu option 5 ("Check expired clients").
+  - Ensure your system date/time is correct (`date`).

 <details>
 <summary>More tips</summary>